kiranma72/abdm-docs/README.md

 This is the repository for the new ABDM sandbox documentation currently under development.
 You can preview the documentation produced by this repo at [https://kiranma72.github.io/abdm-docs](https://kiranma72.github.io/abdm-docs)

-If you want to contribute to improving the documentation, write with your github id to kiran.anandampillai@ispirt.in and we will add you as a collabrator to this project
+If you want to contribute to improving the documentation, write with your github id to kiranma@gmail.com and we will add you as a collabrator to this project

 ## For contributors